bli25/RSEM_tutorial/README.md

  If you want to skip the reference building step, you can download the [prebuilt references](https://www.dropbox.com/s/lixp07odna0wpxn/mouse_ref.tar.gz?dl=0) to `ref` and untar it by typing:

  ```
- tar -xzf ref/mouse_ref.tar.gz
+ tar -C ref -xzf ref/mouse_ref.tar.gz
  ```

 2. Building references from a set of transcripts.
 If we only have a *de novo* assembled transcriptome, we have to build references directly from transcripts.
 In this case, if we want to quantify gene-level expression, we need to provide RSEM a map from isoforms to genes using the `--transcript-to-gene-map` option.
 RSEM is also able to quantify allele-specific expression.
 To quantify allele-specific expression, we need to build RSEM references from phased sequences and provide RSEM a map from phased haplotypes to isoforms and then to genes using the `--allele-to-gene-map` option.

- Download the extracted mouse transcripts and an associated mapping file from [here](https://www.dropbox.com/s/ie67okalzaw8zzj/mouse_ref_building_from_transcripts.tar.gz?dl=0), copy it to `ref`, and then untar it using the command below.
+ Download [mouse transcripts and the associated mapping file](https://www.dropbox.com/s/ie67okalzaw8zzj/mouse_ref_building_from_transcripts.tar.gz?dl=0) to `ref`, and untar the tarball by

  ```
- tar -xzf ref/mouse_ref_building_from_transcripts.tar.gz
+ tar -C ref -xzf ref/mouse_ref_building_from_transcripts.tar.gz
  ```

- You should see two files. `mouse_ref.fa` is a multi-FASTA file containing all Ensembl mouse transcripts. `mouse_ref_mapping.txt` is a mapping from transcripts to genes.
-As shown in the snippet below, in this file, each line consists of a gene_id and a transcript_id.
+ You should see two files: `mouse_ref.fa` and `mouse_ref_mapping.txt`. `mouse_ref.fa` is a multi-FASTA file containing all Ensembl mouse transcripts.
+Each transcript's identifier is a concatenation of its transcript_id and transcript_name (separated by a '_' sign). `mouse_ref_mapping.txt` is a mapping from transcripts to genes.
+As shown in the snippet below, each line of the mapping file contains a gene identifier and a transcript identifier.

  ![mouse_ref_mapping.txt snippet](images/ref_mapping_snippet.png)

  Type the following command to build references from the Ensembl mouse transcripts:

  ```
- software/RSEM-1.2.24/rsem-prepare-reference \
+ software/RSEM-1.2.25/rsem-prepare-reference \
  					     --transcript-to-gene-map ref/mouse_ref_mapping.txt \
  					     --bowtie2 --bowtie2-path software/bowtie2-2.2.6 \
 					     ref/mouse_ref.fa ref/mouse_ref